 PTs and LLTs that have been made inactive remain in their SMQ and are never deleted.
-An "inactive" status could be assigned for the following circumstances:
+An "inactive" status could be assigned for the following reasons:

-- A PT that is included in error or is no longer part of the SMQ (e.g., due to a change of an SMQ's inclusion or exclusion criteria) - An LLT that is moved to a PT that is not part of the SMQ
+- A PT was included in error or is no longer part of the SMQ (e.g., due to a change of an SMQ's inclusion or exclusion criteria) - An LLT was moved to a PT that is not part of the SMQ.
+Such an LLT will not appear in the MedDRA SMQ hierarchy displays within the MSSO MedDRA browsers.
+However, the "inactive" status of this LLT in its previous SMQ will be displayed in the browser "Open Details and Occurrences" and the "Term Details in Primary Language" information.